-Bau- und Liegenschaftsbetrieb NRW’s Bielefeld branch has a staff of about 270 and looks after all the properties owned by the State of North Rhine-Westphalia in the city of Bielefeld and in the districts of Gütersloh, Herford, Lippe, Höxter, Minden-Lübbecke and Paderborn.
+Bau- und Liegenschaftsbetrieb NRW’s Bielefeld branch has a staff of about 240 and looks after all the properties owned by the State of North Rhine-Westphalia in the city of Bielefeld and in the districts of Gütersloh, Herford, Lippe, Höxter, Minden-Lübbecke and Paderborn.
 Leases for a total of approx. 1.1 million square metres of office, laboratory and separate use space break down between universities and colleges, police stations, judicial administration, prisons, fiscal administration and other state authorities.

-BLB manages and runs the buildings and sites and carries out life cycle maintenance.
+BLB NRW manages and runs the buildings and sites and carries out life cycle maintenance.
 Its remit also includes the development, planning and construction of new buildings and extensions to meet the state’s working space requirements.

 Handling the building requirements of the Federal Armed Forces and foreign armed forces on behalf of the Federal Republic of Germany is another major area of responsibility for BLB’s Bielefeld branch.